 Osborn was quite detailed in describing how brainstorming should be done.
 He established instructions for brainstorming sessions, many of which are now ignored.
 Osborn said that brainstorming sessions should:

-- Involve groups of about 12 people, or perhaps less
+- Involve groups of about 12 people, or perhaps fewer

 - Avoid judging ideas